Modeling and solving the multimodal car- and ride-sharing problem: Related work

-Note, that all of the above works use either variable fixing or rounding strategies in their approaches.
+Note that all of the above works use either variable fixing or rounding strategies in their approaches.
 We solve the linear relaxation to optimality by column generation and find the integer solution by solving the original model using the obtained columns.
-Furthermore, we do not tackle the standard VSP but the MDVSP with profits in which only beneficial arcs are covered by a vehicle.
-Additionally, similar to \citep{Desfontaines2018}, we work on a multi-graph in which copies of links represent the same connection at different times and, in our case also involving different ride-sharing activities.
+Furthermore, we do not tackle the standard VSP but {a kind of} MDVSP with profits in which only beneficial arcs are covered by a vehicle.
+The study by \citet{Oukil2007} is structurally similar to ours, but having some important differences. \citet{Oukil2007} focus on the comparison of the standard and the stabilized column generation approach, and discuss the impact of different time horizons.
+Both, the stabilization of the column generation and different time horizons, are not subject to our study.
+They emphasize on the methodological contribution.
+We combine a theoretical and practical contribution and apply the standard column generation approach, extended by heuristic approaches, to solve the LP-relaxation.
+Moreover, the underlying graphs differ.
+As we model ride-sharing directly into the graph we have multiple possibilities to cover tasks and trips.
+Therefore, we have to make sure that a user is not driving in parallel.
+Moreover, we allow the vehicle routes to start and end in different depots, which is not the case in \citet{Oukil2007}.
+Similar to \citet{Desfontaines2018}, we work on a multi-graph in which copies of links represent the same connection at different times and, in our case also involving different ride-sharing activities.